Musfiqur-Rahman0/Musfiqur-Rahman0/README.md

 <!-- About Me -->
 ## 👨‍💻 About Me
+<p>I'm a focused and flexible Frontend Developer passionate about crafting clean, optimized, and user-centered web experiences.
+I specialize in building modern, responsive UIs using technologies like JavaScript, React, Tailwind CSS, and Framer Motion, creating dynamic interfaces that bring ideas to life</p>

 - 🌱 I’m currently exploring **Next.js **
 - 💬 Ask me about **React, Tailwind CSS, Node.js, Shadcn/ui**